brawer/wikidata-qrank/README.md

 *Data:* Just like Wikidata, the QRank data files are dedicated to the Public domain via [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/).
 To the extent possible under law, we have waived all copyright and related or neighboring rights to this work.
-This work is published from Switzerland.
+This work is published from Switzerland, using infrastructure of the Wikimedia Foundation in the United States.

 *Code:* The source code of the program for computing the QRank signal is released under the [MIT license](https://github.com/brawer/wikidata-qrank/blob/main/LICENSE).